npsark/rshell/hw4REDO.md

      apple    orange    cherry
       plum   pumpkin     grape
 ```
 The above code prints out a table of six elements into two rows and three columns.
 Each element can be up to 10 characters long.
-If any element is longer than 10 characters, it will push the next elements on the same row over. `setw()` does not permenently set the new width.
+If any element is longer than 10 characters, it will cause the rest of the line to shift. `setw()` does not permenently set the new width.
 It is only set for the next bit of text being printed.
 That is why it is called before every line of output in the given code.

 There are a couple more things you can do with `setw()`.
 First of all, you can set the justification.
 This is also wonderfully simple.
 Here's how you would left justify the last example: